Painkillers: Information for patients and carers

 This advice is sourced from Dr Ros Taylor a senior palliative physician

-Please seek medical advice if you have a new pain or a rapidly changing pain as there may be a treatable cause for this.
+Please seek medical advice if you have a rapidly changing pain as there may be a treatable cause and medicines will need changing.

 This table is a simple overview of the main types of pain medications: